 Things to consider: You may need to start a little earlier than evening’s golden hour, since again, the sun sets opposite of the water and buildings can block those last few minutes of rich light.
 There are a lot of people…and cars.
 And carriages.
 You may need to put things on pause as people pass, etc. Also, your kids can’t run around without being monitored for that reason.

 3. Our local parks.
-There is Hampton, Riverfront, Azalea, and Charles Towne landing, to name a few.
+There is Hampton, Riverfront, Cypress Gardens, and Charles Towne landing, to name a few.
 Each one offers a variety of environmental elements, from live oaks, to blooming gardens, to great architecture and winding paths.
 If you love flowers and greenery but don’t want to wade/walk through tall grass, these are great choices!
 (Plus parking & bathroom access is usually very close.)